gjmcn/atomic-agents-vis/docs/README.md

 ## Particles

 Each of the back, middle and front containers (see [Drawing Order](#drawing-order)) can be a standard container or a <i>particle container</i>.
-Particle containers have better performance, but are less flexible: the same shape/image must be used for all agents in the container and this cannot be changed during the simulation.
+Particle containers have better performance, but are less flexible:

+* Image/shape restictions:

+  * If using images, all agents in the container must use the same image, or use images from the same sprite sheet &mdash; in which case an agent's image <i>can </i> be changed durnig the simulation.

+  * If not using images, all agents in the container will be of the same shape &mdash; which is typically only appropriate when all agents in the container (or at least those that are drawn) are of the same type.
 If an [advanced shape](#shapes) is used, its line and fill options cannot vary by agent.

+* [Tiling](#tiling) cannot be used with agents in a particle container.

+* [Text](#text) cannot be used with agents in a particle container.

 ?> Note: the tints and alphas of agents in a particle container can be updated as normal, as can the radii and pointings of actors.